-A review of audited financial statements indicates that OCIP is meeting projected financial objectives, and generated a sufficient operating surplus to invest in the City's Shefford Park P3 known and Richcraft Sensplex East project in the east end of Ottawa.
+A review of audited financial statements indicates that OCIP has exceeded projected financial objectives, and generated a sufficient operating surplus to invest in the City's Shefford Park P3 project in the east end of Ottawa.

 OCIP is a partner in good standing with the City of Ottawa, and the company is meeting its obligations under the P3 Agreement.